getnamo/TensorFlow-Unreal/README.md

 ![copy plugins](http://i.imgur.com/Dktr6JK.png)

  5. Copy *Plugins* folder into your Project root.
  6. (Optional) All plugins should be enabled by default, you can confirm via Edit->Plugins.
 Scroll down to Project and you should see three plugins, TensorFlow in Computing, Socket.IO Client in Networking and UnrealEnginePython in Scripting Languages.
 Click Enabled if any is disabled and restart the Editor and open your project again.
-See [Note on Dependencies](https://github.com/getnamo/tensorflow-ue4#note-on-dependencies) for details on implementation.
  7. Plugin is now ready to use.

 ### Note on Git Cloning